jhartley1412/Red_Arena/notes with Justin.md

 - 1 - 3 riders at a time, cleaning, filling stalls, maintaining barn and supplies (day progresses through hour block) - most of the day spent with/on horses
 - track pay / hours through app
 - heavy on mobile
-- really good, but not perfect wifi, thus the printing out of schedules/changes (if someones not on location, person should be somewhere with wifi anyway)
+- really good (but not perfect) wifi thus the printing out of schedules/changes (if someones not on location, person should be somewhere with wifi anyway)
 - not important for user to see ENTIRE schedule on default (but choice to see different times/peoples schedules) - as staff weekly view
     + weekly view with show days and times
     + daily view which horses and notes about things